 OTHER FARMERS’ MARKETS IN TOWN

-If you love farmers’ markets, here are few other ones in and around Hamilton.
+If you love farmers’ markets, here are a few other ones in and around Hamilton.
 Ottawa Street Farmers Market is open year-round on Saturdays.
 From May to October, Binbrook Farmers’ Market and Hamilton Mountain Farmers’ Market are open on Saturdays.
 From June to October, Ancaster Town Centre is open on Wednesdays, Dundas Farmers’ Market on Thursdays, and Locke Street Farmers’ Market on Saturdays.